-Pacific Graduate Institute does not discriminate on the basis of race, color, national origin, religion, creed, gender, sexual orientation or gender identity, physical or mental disability, citizenship status (within the limits imposed by law or Institute policy), marital status, medical condition, or age in any of its policies, procedures, or practices.
+Pacifica Graduate Institute prohibits discrimination on the basis of race, color, national origin, religion, creed, gender, sexual orientation or gender identity, physical or mental disability, citizenship status (within the limits imposed by law), marital status, medical condition, or age in any of its policies, procedures, or practices.
 This nondiscrimination policy covers treatment in institutionally approved academic programs and activities.
 In conformance with Institute policy, Pacifica Graduate Institute is an Affirmative Action/Equal Opportunity Employer.
-Students who believe they have been subjected to any form of unlawful discrimination should submit a written complaint to the Student Relations Liaison in the Provost's Office.
+Students who believe they have been subjected to any form of unlawful discrimination should submit a written complaint to the Provost's Office.